DessertSource/dessert-brickadia-guide/docs/Servers/Set-up/Basic-Settings.md

 ...all at once.
 Leaving your password simple may leave your server password vulnerable to brute force in particular.

-!!! danger "And this has to be said..."

-    Please do not make this the same password you sign in with on any other account.
-Make them all different if you have not done that.
-    Trust me, you will save a lot of time spent on getting support to retrieve your accounts from exploits or [social engineering](https://en.wikipedia.org/wiki/Social_engineering_(security)).

 It is not required to follow these basic guidelines of making a password, but if you are creating a world that involves multiple people for playtesting purposes, it is recommended to do so.

 ## Server Type

-This is available when starting a game.
+*This is only available when starting a game.*

-There are three kinds of servers you can run in the game.
+There are three kinds of servers you can run in game:

 * :lucide-user: **Single Player:** Runs a single player session.
 * :lucide-user-plus: **Unlisted:** This will run a server, but it will not